-HANDGUN RIFLE SHOTGUN

-Firearm type restrictions NO NO YES Conventional tubular fed magazines only

-Action type restrictions NO NO NO

-Minimum caliber/Cartridge 9MM / 9x19mm 5.45mm x 39mm 20 Gauge

-Maximum ammo capacity NO NO No

-Maximum Magazine length 141.25mm 1 171.25 for single Stack NO Limit to 12 round tube 5

-Barrel porting allowed NO NO YES BARRLES AND CHOKES

-Compensators allowed NO YES Max 1"x3" NO

-Optical sights Yes Maximum of 1 2 Yes Maximum of 1 3 Yes 1 fixed power or Iron

-Flashlights and/or lasers attached NO NO NO

-Use of Bipods and similar NO YES 4 NO

-Legally owned suppressors allowed NO YES NO

-Speedloading devices/ Detachable Magazines allowed YES YES NO
+HANDGUN RIFLE SHOTGUN Firearm type restrictions NO NO YES, Conventional tubular fed magazines only Action type restrictions NO NO NO Minimum caliber/Cartridge 9MM / 9x19mm 5.45mm x 39mm 20 Gauge Maximum ammo capacity NO NO No Maximum Magazine length 141.25mm 1 171.25 for single Stack NO Limit to 12 round tube 5 Barrel porting allowed NO NO YES, BARRLES AND CHOKES TUBES Compensators allowed NO YES Max 1"x3" YES, BARRLES AND CHOKES TUBES Optical sights Yes, Maximum of 1 2 Yes Maximum of 1 3 Yes 1 fixed power or Iron Flashlights and/or lasers attached YES -flashlights only NO NO Use of Bipods and similar NO YES 4 NO Legally owned suppressors allowed NO YES NO Speed loading devices/ Detachable Magazines allowed YES YES NO

 - 1. Pistol Magazine failing the OAL inspection, after the competitor has completed one or more stages, results in the shooter being bumped to Open Class. - 2.
 Must be slide mounted between the rear of the slide and the ejection port - 3.
 A magnifier may be used with an optical sight in this division without violating the one optic rule, provided: - a.
 The magnifier does not contain an aiming reticule. - b.
 The magnifier cannot be used as an aiming device by itself. - c.
 The magnifier is mounted in the same location on the rifle for the entire event. - 4.
 Bipods only are allowed and must remain on the rifle throughout the stage. - 5.
-13 rounds allowed at start
+13 rounds allowed at start - 6.
+Use of a laser as an aiming device on pistol will result in a Match DQ for unsportsmanlike Conduct